DH-1 (rocket): Reliability

-The RL-60 rocket is a closed-cycle expander engine, and is a scaled-up version of the RL-10, one of the most reliable engines ever built.
+The RL-60 rocket is a closed-cycle expander engine, and is a scaled-up version of the RL10, one of the most reliable engines ever built.
 Though this type of engine is not as capable of generating the same power as the SSME, it is much less complex and much more reliable.
 Expander cycle engines do not need computer controllers to merely function.
 The fuel coming out of the engine bell cooling system is also not much hotter than room temperature, and hence does not cause nearly so much damage as preburners do.

 Current material technology is not up to building a single-stage vehicle that can go into orbit, and carry a useful payload, and return to earth in a condition to launch again.
 The DH-1 gets around this problem by splitting the task between the two stages, allowing both to operate safely within known material limits, and known operating methods.
 A DH-1–style vehicle can therefore be designed for reliability and safety, rather than absolute performance at the expense of those criteria.